Skip to content ↓

 Q7.
 Was it ok to ask questions when you served in the military and if so - how what were the best topics to ask questions on?

 Q8.
-Hi Marcus - what do you do when people don’t agree in a team — how do you help them work together?
+Hi Ellie - what do you do when people don’t agree in a team — how do you help them work together?

 Q9.
 We sometimes talk about being brave in school.
-What does bravery mean to you — outside the RAF and in every day life?
+What does bravery mean to you — outside of the military and in every day life?
 What top tips do you have for us becoming braver in life?

 Q10.
 How does listening carefully help us solve problems better?